awsdocs/aws-storagegateway-user-guide/doc_source/tagging-resources-common.md

 If you archive a virtual tape that is tagged, the tape maintains its tags in the archive\.
 Similarly, if you retrieve a tape from the archive to another gateway, the tags are maintained in the new gateway\.

+For file gateway, you can use tags to control access to resources\.
+For information about how to do this, see [Using Tags to Control Access to File Gateway Resources](restrict-fgw-access.md)\.

 Tags don’t have any semantic meaning but rather are interpreted as strings of characters\.

 The following restrictions apply to tags: